Vocabulary, defined

 Documentation Drift

-The gap that opens between a written specification and the product it is meant to describe — widens with every release that nobody remembers to document.
+The gradual divergence between written documentation and the product it describes — widens with every release that nobody remembers to document.